 About 74 percent of all breast cancers are both HR-positive and HER2-negative.

 Breast cancer that starts in the luminal cells that line the mammary ducts is called luminal A breast cancer.
 Luminal A tumors are usually ER-positive and HER2-negative.

-- Palbociclib (Ibrance), used in combination with aromatase inhibitors.
+- Palbociclib (Ibrance), ribociclib (Kisqali), or abemaciclib (Verzenio) is used in combination with aromatase inhibitors.

-- Everolimus (Afinitor), used in combination with an aromatase inhibitor called exemestane (Aromasin).
-It’s intended for women whose cancer progressed while using letrozole (Femara) or anastrozole (Arimidex), both aromatase inhibitors.
+- Everolimus (Afinitor) is used in combination with an aromatase inhibitor called exemestane (Aromasin).
+It’s intended for those whose cancer progressed while using letrozole (Femara) or anastrozole (Arimidex), both aromatase inhibitors.

 Learning the basics of HR-positive/HER2-negative breast cancer makes it easier for you and your loved ones to understand your options and cope with your diagnosis.